Preconditioned Chebyshev BiCG for parameterized linear systems: Simulation of a parameterized Helmholtz equation

 where $\alpha(x)=1+\sin(x_1)$, $\beta(x) = 1+\cos(x_2)$, $h(x)=\exp(-x_1 x_2)$, and $\Omega \subset ([0,1] \times [0,1])$ is as in Figure~\ref{fig2}.
 The parameter $\mu$ in \eqref{pde} can be interpreted as a material parameter.
 It is of interest to approximate the solution $u(x)$ for a variety of different values $\mu$.

 Consider a discretization of \eqref{pde} which is of the same form as \eqref{our-problem}, i.e.,

-where $A_0,\ldots,A_3$ arise from a finite element method (FEM) discretization and $b$ is the corresponding load vector.\footnote{The matrices and vector were generated using the finite element software FEniCS \cite{Alnaes:2015:FENICS}.} Approximating $A(\mu)$ in \eqref{disc} with a Chebyshev interpolation leads to a parameterized linear system of the same form as \eqref{approx}, where $P(\mu) \approx A(\mu)$.
+where $A_0,\ldots,A_3$ arise from a finite element method (FEM) discretization and $b$ is the corresponding load vector.\footnote{The matrices and vector were generated using the finite element software FEniCS \cite{Alnaes:2015:FENICS}.} Approximating $A(\mu)$ \eqref{disc} with a Chebyshev interpolation leads to a parameterized linear system of the form \eqref{approx}, where $P(\mu) \approx A(\mu)$.
 We consider an approximate solution to the shifted preconditioned system \eqref{shifted}, based on a linearization of $P(\mu)$ as in \eqref{linear}.
-The resulting approximation to $\tilde{u}(\mu)$ and, equivalently, to $x(\mu)$, is obtained for many values of the parameter $\mu$ via one execution of Algorithm~\ref{alg:MCBiCG}.
+The resulting approximation to the companion linearization and, equivalently, to $x(\mu)$, is obtained for many values of the parameter $\mu$ via one execution of the Exact Algorithm~\ref{alg:MCBiCG}.
 The relative residual norm at iteration $i$,